 Common Log Output Location

-To have a common log output location on network share for both Primary and Secondary schedulers please refer to the following article's solution.
+To have a common log output location on a network share for both the primary and secondary JAMS Schedulers, refer to the link below.

-Note: After configuring the Common Log Output location, ensure that the default log location exists on both Primary and Secondary schedulers.
+NOTE: After configuring the Common Log Output location, ensure the default log location exists on both primary and secondary JAMS Schedulers.

-Installing JAMS in a completely separate Disaster Recovery site allows jobs to run in the event that the Primary JAMS Server and Database are lost.
+Installing JAMS in a completely separate Disaster Recovery site allows Jobs to run if the primary JAMS server and database are lost.
 Note the following about DR:

-- The scheduler is installed on a completely separate server, and installed to its own database - the JAMS Services on the DR scheduler are left stopped.
+- The JAMS Scheduler is installed on a completely separate server with its own database - the JAMS Services on the DR scheduler are left stopped.

 - The DR database is mirrored using SQL log shipping or mirroring services (also known as High Availability as of SQL 2012), and replication of the SQL DB takes place from Production to DR.

-During a DR Scenario, the following must take place:
+During a Disaster Recovery Scenario, the following must take place:

-- The direction of the Mirroring or Log Shipping must be switched to "DR to Production" from "Production to DR," this is handled within SQL itself.
+- The direction of the Mirroring or Log Shipping must be switched to "DR to Production" from "Production to DR," which is handled within SQL.

-- The Services can be started on the DR Scheduler, and the DR Scheduler will pick up the execution of Jobs utilizing the replicated information in its own DB.
+- The services can be started on the DR Scheduler, and the DR Scheduler will execute Jobs using the replicated information in its own DB.